 You will get a maximum of 6 months to a year out of each bag of stored tomatoes.
 Be sure that you do not eat any tomatoes that appear to have gone bad even if it has only been a few months.

-Sealing fruits and veggies are not as predictable of a process as sealing other food types.
+Sealing fruits and veggies is not as predictable of a process as sealing other food types.

 Consider cutting your tomatoes into various sizes depending on the recipes that you think you will use them for.
 You might not want all of your stored tomatoes to be cut to the same size.